Annual Symposium

 Securing the Economic Foundations of Citizenship

-Our upcoming Spring Symposium will be held on March 20 - 21, 2026 at USC Beaufort in Beaufort, SC.
+This year's Spring Symposium will be held on March 20 - 21, 2026 at USC Beaufort's Center for the Arts in Beaufort, SC.

 For millions of African Americans in the postwar South, the transition from enslaved laborer to citizen was contingent upon more than the ratification of the 14th Amendment - it was about the right to own their own land, earn wages, build communities, secure political rights, and economic independence.
 The veterans of the 1st SC Volunteers of African Descent / 33rd US Colored Troops and their families in the SC Lowcountry provide a window to address Beaufort, SC's “Rehearsal for Reconstruction” as well as their efforts to pursue rights to receive financial assistance from the government for their service during and after the Civil War.